How To Install A Rudder

 On A Sit-on-top Kayak by Tom Holtey

 The BTS Rudder Kit for solo kayaks is the current rudder kit for all Aquaterra, Perception and Dagger kayaks.
 This article is completely applicable to the new kit, covering the rear hatch & center hatch differences found in the Illusion & Prism kayaks.
-This page will also provide insight into rudder installation for other kayak brands.
+This page will provide insight into rudder installation for other kayak brands.

 This article is meant to be a supplement to the current BTS rudder kit instructions as they apply to the Perception Illusion & Aquaterra Prism.
 The rudder & the kayak are fairly common in design to other makes & models.
 As such the principles can be applied to many other kayak rudder installations.
 See the Related Articles links below for more info that applies to other kayaks and SOTs with a cargo tank well on back.
 There are references to parts & procedures found only in the old Yakima Rudder kit & instructions that can be ignored.
 This page will also be of use in repair of original parts.